xiangp126/CrossLv/doc/vscode.md

 <a id=remotessh></a>
 #### Remote - SSH

 Open any folder on a remote machine using SSH and take advantage of the full features of VSCode.
-Featured as `sshfs` on Linux.
+Think about `sshfs` on Linux.

-- Template for `SSH config`
+- Template for `SSH config` | Connect to a server

 ```bash
 # put these contents under ~/.ssh/config